-4 new iPhone 12 models range from $700 to $1100, all with far faster 5G wireless
+4 new iPhone 12 models range from $700 to $1,100, all with far faster 5G wireless

 This year’s iPhones contain new Qualcomm 5G modems, after using a modem built in partnership with Intel for the past few years.

-While the current line of iPhone 11 phones can support top wireless speeds of 1.6 Gigabits per second, Apple says the new phones can get you up to 4 Gbps—that is, if your service provider can deliver that kind of speed.
+While the current line of iPhone 11 phones can support top wireless speeds of 1.6 gigabits per second, Apple says the new phones can get you up to 4 Gbps—that is, if your service provider can deliver that kind of speed.
 Apple says typical 5G speeds in the U.S. will average only about 1 Gbps.
 That’s still more than enough speed.
 Apple highlighted one game developer who said game play on 5G could get up to 25 times faster.